 Religion in Australia is not dead.
-This study shows that two thirds of Australians (68%) currently follow a religion or have spiritual beliefs.
+Two thirds of Australians (65%) follow a religion or have spiritual beliefs.
 The number of Australians who do not identify with a religion or spiritual belief, however, is on the rise.
 Almost one in three Australians (32%) now do not identify with a religion.

-Household upbringing influences religious identity.
+Household upbringing influences an religious identity.
 Almost half of Australians who identify with spirituality or religion in some way remain committed to the religion of their upbringing (47%).